Home » Four Decades Ago, Honda Tried To Make The Ultimate Post-Oil Crisis Motorcycle By Souping Up A Small Engine With A Laggy Turbo

 Honda

 But the fun wasn’t going to last.
 In 1983, the Reagan administration greenlit the Memorandum on Heavyweight Motorcycle Imports, which initially hit imported motorcycles with greater than 700cc with a 45 percent tariff.
 This was done to protect Harley-Davidson from a flood of imports.
 Thankfully, Yamaha, Honda, and Suzuki were safe, as both of their turbo bikes were 650cc mills, but Kawasaki’s turbo bikes got caught up in the mess.
-Of course, all of these brands had to deal with tariffs on their larger bikes, regardless of whether they competed with Harley or not.
+Of course, most of these brands had to deal with tariffs on their larger bikes, regardless of whether they competed with Harley or not.
+Thankfully, Honda was in a great position here because of its plant in Ohio.

 Dodging tariffs was only one hurdle.
 Because even turbo bikes that didn’t get hit with the tariff were still expensive to buy and complicated to repair when they broke.
 Reportedly, not all of the Japanese big four built reliable turbo bikes, either.